 - High churn rate in the clothing niche, as customers realize they don’t need new clothes each month

-Admittedly, this subscription model is hard to get right and keep successful long-term.
+Admittedly, this subscription-based model is hard to get right and keep successful long-term.
 However, learning from the best subscription services, like Birchbox, can steer you in the right direction.
-This brand offers a $15-per-month subscription box, in which they send beauty product samples based on the customer’s profile and preferences.
+This brand offers a $15-per-month subscription box, in which they send beauty and cosmetics product samples based on the customer’s profile and preferences.
 Birchbox adopted subscription model best practices, which brought them over one million subscribers since their establishment in 2010.

 A membership subscription model is a more generalized term for a system where customers pay a monthly subscription fee to gain access to special products, generous discounts, or other members-only deals.
 While it’s not a standalone subscription business model that would sustain a subscription service, it can be a great addition to any Shopify store, since customers are assured of great deals on products, as well as adding an element of exclusivity.

 Introducing a membership subscription is a great way to dip your toes in the water selling subscriptions on Shopify to see whether your customers would be interested.
-If the launch proves to be successful, you can consider implementing other types of subscription models into your store.
+If the launch proves to be successful, you can consider implementing other types of subscription models into your online store.